 The extent and complexity of safeguards depend on the individuals involved.
 For more technically savvy kids, we need to be more assertive and add a layer of complex security measures.

 Common sense approach

 - No access to the internet in bedrooms

-- Place computer connected to the internet in the lounge or a communal room with the screen facing direction of traffic
+- Place a computer connected to the internet in the lounge or a communal room with the screen facing the direction of traffic

-- Install antivirus and protection against virus and spyware
+- Install antivirus and protection against viruses and spyware

 - Subscribe to ISPs that provide better security and internet control.